Santa Hat Drawing: Easy Step-by-Step Guide for Beginners

 To create a fluffy texture for the hat band, start by drawing a second line parallel to the first, which gives the band a defined boundary.
 Then add small, short flicking strokes along the edge to suggest fur—keeping the texture subtle will make it look more natural.
 Try to keep the two lines roughly parallel so the band appears neat while still maintaining a soft, fluffy look.

 Tip: Change the brush size slightly for the fur details to make it appear layered.
 This adds depth without cluttering the band.
+Also, the band should be about one-fifth the height of the entire hat.

-Step 4: Sketch the Pom-Pom
+Step 5: Draw the Pom-Pom

 The pom-pom at the tip of the hat should be drawn as a loose, slightly irregular circle rather than a perfect geometric one, since a bit of unevenness makes it look more natural.
 Its size should feel balanced with the rest of the hat—usually about the same width as the hat band.
 To give it a soft, fuzzy texture, add small flicks or short lines radiating outward from the edge of the shape.